Hadiya (historical region): Identity

 Historical definition of Hadiya people includes a number of Ethiopian ethnic groups currently known by other names according to ethnologist Ulrich Braukämper, who lived in various parts of southern-central Ethiopia for over four years during his research.
 In his book titled "A history of the Hadiyya in Southern Ethiopia", he established linkages to the ancient Hadiya Kingdom.
 Currently, Hadiya is not a homogeneous ethnic group but is rather sub-divided into a number of ethnonyms, partly with different languages and cultural affiliations.
 They were initially all inhabitants of a single political entity, a Sultanate, which in the 4th centuries following its break-down became remarkably diverse.
 The Libidoo (Maräqo), Leemo, Sooro, Shaashoogo, and Baadawwaachcho remained a language entity and preserved an identity of oneness, the Hadiya proper.
 The term Hadiya specifically designates the Qabeena people.
 Other ethnic groups such as Siltʼe, Wulbareg, Azarnat, Barbare, Wuriro, Wolane and Gadabano profess that they're the seven Hadiya clans.
 Ancient Hadiyans are distinguished by their Muslim heritage however these populations have decreased in the following centuries.
 There are clans of Hadiyya origin in Welayta as well as descendants of an old Hadiya stratum living with the Oromo and Sidama.
 Hadiya are related to the Harari.

+Connection to the Hawiye

+Some historical and linguistic analyses suggest that the name Hawiye, a major Somali clan family, may also derive from the historical Hadiya region or its people, reflecting the medieval interactions and population movements between the Ethiopian interior and the Horn of Africa coast.
+The tomb of Sheikh Hawiye is situated in Kundudo, near the historical Hadiya region.